tituslhy/Face-mask-classification/README.md

   <img src="output/pictures/mask_thumbs_up.jpg">
 </p>

-# Face-mask-classification MLOps Using VertexAI
+# Face Mask Classification MLOps Using VertexAI

 Developing an end-to-end MLOps to deploy and maintain a face mask classification model in production reliably and efficiently.